-- To promote constructive and respectful relations between Board members and between the Board and the Management. - To ensure that quality information to facilitate decision-making is delivered to the Board in a timely manner. - Together with the CEO cum ED, represents the Company and/or Group to external groups such as shareholders, creditors, consumer groups, local communities and federal, state, and local governments.
+- To provide leadership to the Board. - To oversee the effective discharge of the Board's supervisory role. - To facilitate the effective contribution of all Directors. - To conduct and chair Board meetings and general meetings of the Company. - To ensure Board meetings and general meetings comply with good conduct and best practices. - To manage Board communications and Board effectiveness and effective supervision over Management. - To promote constructive and respectful relations between Board members and between the Board and the Management. - To ensure that quality information to facilitate decision-making is delivered to the Board in a timely manner. - Together with the CEO cum ED, represents the Company and/or Group to external groups such as shareholders, creditors, consumer groups, local communities and federal, state, and local governments.